Medium/canoe/CONTRIBUTING.md

 ### Code style

-There is no formal style guide, but your code should pass JS Hint (part of the default `grunt` task).
+There is no formal style guide, but there are style conventions enforced by both JSHint and JSCS.
+Both JSHint and JSCS  are part of the default `grunt` task and CI build process.
 When in doubt, try to follow existing convenetions and these basic rules:

 * Don't use semi-colons.
 We think our code looks sleeker without them.
 * Indent using two spaces.
 Never use tabs.